-- Take out the battery – This is an often neglected step.
+This is an often neglected step.
 You are going to end up placing the Power Wheels on its side, so before you do that, you will want to make sure that you remove the battery.
 This will keep it from potentially falling out and becoming damaged in the process.

-- Give the traction band a good stretching – This is easy enough to do if you will put your fingers inside the band.
+This is easy enough to do if you will put your fingers inside the band.
 Once you have done that, stretch out the traction band into the oval.
 What you are doing here is getting the band ready to be placed over the tires of Power Wheels.

-- Get ready to apply the adhesive tape – You need to apply the adhesive in order to keep the traction band in place.
+You need to apply the adhesive in order to keep the traction band in place.
 To do this, you simply need to fold the traction band back and apply the adhesive.
 Alternatively, you just lift up the traction band to get the same effect.
 A general rule is to use roughly half an ounce of glue for each tire to ensure the traction band remains in place even after heavy use.

-- Clean up the glue – There will inevitably be some glue that oozes out of the bottom of the traction band.
+There will inevitably be some glue that oozes out of the bottom of the traction band.
 Make sure that you clean this up with a paper towel or an old rag lying around the house before it dries.
 Then, you will want to let the Power Wheels sit for a while so that the glue can completely dry.
 After this, it will be safe for your child to start riding once again.

 As you complete these steps, you might discover that one of the traction bands is just a bit too tight when you fit it over the wheel.
-If this is the case, you can put a foot inside of the band.
+If this is the case, you can put a foot inside the band.
 This will stretch it out to the point that it loosens.
-Keep in mind that tractions should be quite tight and be snug to the tire.
+Keep in mind that tractions should be quite tight and snug to the tire.

-While your child will want to ride the Power Wheels right away, it is important to keep in mind that it can take 24 hours for the glue to completely dry.
+While your child will want to ride the Power Wheel right away, it is important to keep in mind that it can take 24 hours for the glue to completely dry.
 Also, remember to clean up all excess glue before it dries, as it will become virtually impossible to do so after.
 The Power Wheels should not be driven until the glue is dry.

 Why Are Traction Bands Necessary?

 Traction bands are necessary because they allow Power Wheels to be driven with much more continuity.
-This will lessen the level of frustration children feel when they keep getting stuck because the standard plastic tires simply are not up to the job.
+This will lessen the level of frustration children feel when they keep getting stuck because the standard plastic wheels simply are not up to the job.

 Traction bands allow Power Wheels to drive more effortlessly.
 This means that a child can tour around the house or playground without having to worry too much about getting stuck.
-Traction bands also make it is easy for ride-on toy cars and trucks to traverse various types of terrain.
+These bands also make it easy for ride-on toy cars and trucks to traverse various types of terrain.
 The tires will grip the ground more securely and keep the Power Wheels moving.